Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Non-Minimal Matter--Curvature Coupling with Weyl Connection

 where $\bar{\bar{R}}_{(\mu\nu)}=\frac{1}{2}A_\mu A_\nu+\frac{1}{2}g_{\mu\nu} \left(\nabla_\lambda-A_\lambda\right)A^{\lambda}+\nabla_{(\mu}A_{\nu)}$ and $T_{\mu\nu}$ is the energy-momentum tensor built from the matter Lagrangian, $T_{\mu\nu}=-\frac{2}{\sqrt{-g}}\frac{\delta (\sqrt{-g}\mathcal{L})}{\delta g^{\mu\nu}}$.

 The trace of the metric field equations is

 where $T=g^{\mu\nu}T_{\mu\nu}$.

-Taking the previous relations and plugging into equation (\ref{fieldeqs}), one obtains the trace-free equations:
+Taking the previous relations and plugging them into Equation~(\ref{fieldeqs}), one obtains the trace-free equations:

-Note that the constraint equations (\ref{eqconstraint}) reduce the fourth order theory of the usual non-minimal coupling theory into a second order version, as we can see in equations (\ref{fieldeqs}).
-This has the advantage of avoiding ghost instabilities, as it has been demonstrated in Ref. \cite{Baptista:2021}, provided some conditions are met. \\
+Note that the constraint Equation~(\ref{eqconstraint}) reduces the fourth-order theory of the usual non-minimal coupling theory into a second-order version, as~we can see in Equation~(\ref{fieldeqs}).
+This has the advantage of avoiding ghost instabilities, as~it has been demonstrated in Ref.~\cite{Baptista:2021}, provided that some conditions are~met. \\

-Taking the divergence of the field equations, it is possible to obtain the covariant non-conservation law of the energy-momentum tensor \cite{Gomes:2019weyl}:
+Taking the divergence of the field equations, it is possible to obtain the covariant non-conservation law of the energy-momentum tensor~\cite{Gomes:2019weyl}:

 where $B^{\mu\nu}=\frac{3}{2}A^\mu A^\nu+\frac{3}{2}g^{\mu\nu}(\nabla_\lambda-A_\lambda)A^{\lambda}$.
-Thus, not only the non-minimal coupling between curvature and matter but also the non-metricity property lead to a non-trivial exchange of energy and momentum between the geometry and matter sectors.\\
+Thus, not only the non-minimal coupling between curvature and matter but also the non-metricity property lead to a non-trivial exchange of energy and momentum between the geometry and matter~sectors.

-\subsection{Geodesic Motion}
+\subsection{Geodesic~Motion}

 In order to assess the geodesics in these theories, we consider the energy-momentum tensor for a perfect fluid,